David Ward King: Family and early life

 Ward's father, Robert Quigley King, who was born on August 13, 1832, in Tarlton, was their first child to survive.
-Understandably, Almena insisted on going along with David on his supply trips after that, carrying with her the infant Robert Quigley King as a babe in arms.
+Understandably, Almena insisted on going along with David on his supply trips after that, carrying with her the infant Robert Quigley King.
 Their next child was Samuel Noble King, who was born in Tarlton on October 22, 1834.
 He went all his life by his middle name of "Noble".
 The Kings named him after their country neighbor, Samuel Noble, who had come from Emmitsburg, Maryland, to become one of the first settlers of Tarlton and who had a large farm just south of Tarlton.
 Mary Elizabeth King, was born to David and Almena in Tarlton on April 1, 1837, and David King, Jr., later to become a Civil War colonel, was born in Tarlton on September 11, 1839.